PowerShell/PSScriptAnalyzer/RuleDocumentation/UseShouldProcessCorrectly.md

 For more information, please refer to `about_Functions_Advanced_Methods` and `about_Functions_CmdletBindingAttribute`

 ##How to Fix
 To fix a violation of this rule, please call `ShouldProcess` method when a cmdlet declares `SupportsShouldProcess` attribute.
-Or please add `SupportsShouldProcess` attribute argument when calling `ShouldProcess`.
+Or please add `SupportsShouldProcess` attribute argument when calling `ShouldProcess`

 ##Example
 ###Wrong：